 Tate believes that yoga is a practice of self inquiry, less about the pretty shapes, and more about what the postures are trying to do.
 If we can understand the actions & the functionality, it allows the practice to be more about the impact it has on our daily life.

-Based in Seattle, Tate has thousands of hours teaching public classes, leading teacher trainings, yoga immersions, workshops and retreats around the world.
+Based in the US, Tate has thousands of hours teaching public classes, leading teacher trainings, yoga immersions, workshops and retreats around the world.

 About Tate's Teaching